Fred Anderson, owner of the Canadian Football League’s first U.S.-based fr

 He was ambassador to Japan from 1966 to 1969 and then was appointed deputy undersecretary for political affairs.
 Four years later, he was chief of the U.S. delegation negotiating the Strategic Arms Limitation Treaty.

-After his retirement, Johnson did consulting work and wrote a memoir.
+Johnson retired in 1977, did consulting work and wrote a memoir.

 PHILADELPHIA (AP) _ Harold Melvin, singer and band leader of soul pop group The Blue Notes and the man who coached singer Teddy Pendergrass, died Monday at age 57.